These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating:4.23

-Legends & Lattes is the cosiest, low stakes, slice of life fantasy book.
+Legends & Lattes is the cosiest, low-stakes, slice-of-life fantasy book.
 And it also features an adorable wlw romance.

 Legends & Lattes follows Viv - an orc barbarian.
 She leaves her life as a warrior and opens the first coffee shop in Thune.